 - Ensure regular and targeted communication, with this covering the client team, your client, and not forgetting any other third parties who may also be involved

 - Agree how to address scope changes ‘up front’

 In our final article in this short series on legal project management, we will look at what we need to do during the matter itself and also at the end of the matter, a step often missed by even the very best of firms!

 Keen to learn more?

-- Read part 1 of our Rise of LPM series
+- Read part 1 and part 3 of our Rise of LPM series

 Some of the themes within this article have previously appeared in the author’s book ’Smarter Pricing, Smarter Profit’, published by the American Bar Association in 2014 and 2019.
 Where appropriate, any attributions to third party sources and materials have been in the original source materials.